colinbr96/WAN-Show-Downloader/README.md

 # WAN-Show-Downloader
-Downloads videos from the LinusTechTips YouTube channel, specifically the WAN Show playlist.
+Downloads videos from a given set of YouTube channels (intended for use with podcast style videos).
 The downloaded files are converted to MP3 and then uploaded to
 Google Drive.

 ### Notes